ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab06.md

 A palindrome is a string that spells backwards EXACTLY like it spells forward, so for example, the string "catac" is a palindrome, and so is "mine enim".
 Note that while "madamimadam" is a palindrome, that "madam I'm adam" is NOT because of the space characters and the single quote therein.

-Your solution MUST make use of one or more recursive function(s).
-Your solution MUST NOT include ANY for or while loops.
+**NOTE: YOU WILL GET A ZERO ON THIS ASSIGNMENT IF YOU USE ANY for OR while LOOPS IN YOUR SOLUTION!** You **must** present your solution using at least one recursive function.
+It is ok to have more than one function in your solution.
+The recursive function does not have to be the isPalindrome(string) function!

-HINT: Make use of one of the examples we went through in class on Monday.
+HINT: Make use of one of the examples we went through in class on Monday, March 12th (Lecture 14).

 **Step 2B:**